softnanolab/hpc-tutorial/HPC-oxDNA/README.md

 ## 1b. oxDNA relaxation file

+- "Relaxation" is different to minimisation, and is a step that is performed before a simulation.
+    - It is meant for structures which are not generated close to their target equilibrium conformation
-- This is for slowly bring together neighbours that start far away (more than a couple of length units) from each other.
+    - It will slowly bring together neighbours that start far away (more than a couple of length units) from each other.
-- Exotic cadnano files will inevitably have this problem.
+    - Exotic cadnano files are said to inevitably have this problem.
 - The nice thing about this interaction is that it also works on CUDA, and works in the same way for both oxDNA and oxDNA2.
+- It can be used very simply, by:
-- Set `sim_type = relax`, with the same input parameters as the minimisation file
+    - setting `sim_type = relax` in the input file
+    - all other parameters same input as the minimisation file (for GPU, see CUDA section in the simulation input file below)

 ## 1c. oxDNA simulation file

 The below example shows all the options you should need to use for GPU enabled simulations, with explanations as to what they are doing.
 It is highly recommended to use GPUs for the simulation as they provide a substantial performance increase.
+As you will see, many of the input parameters remain the same.

 ```python
 ##############################